Hao Peng (PRC): Government

 In February 1999 Hao Peng began his government career, becoming the Deputy Director of the Economic and Trade Committee of Gansu province.
 In August 2000 he was appointed Vice Mayor of the provincial capital Lanzhou.

 Hao Peng was transferred to Tibet Autonomous Region in November 2003, where he was appointed Vice Chairman (governor).
 In 2006 he was promoted to Deputy Communist Party Chief and Executive Vice Chairman of Tibet.

 In March 2013 Hao Peng was transferred again, to become the Deputy Communist Party Chief and Acting Governor of neighbouring Qinghai province.
 He succeeded the outgoing governor Luo Huining, who had been appointed the provincial party chief.
 In April Hao was officially elected Governor by the Qinghai Provincial Congress.
 In December 2016, he was appointed as the CCP Secretary of the State-owned Assets Supervision and Administration Commission.
 He was also appointed the Chairman of SASAC in May 2019.

-In November 2022 Hao Peng was transferred to become the Communist Party Secretary of Liaoning.
+In November 2022 Hao Peng was transferred to become the Party Secretary of Liaoning.
 On 3 February 2023, he was replaced by Zhang Yuzhuo as the chairman of the State-owned Assets Supervision and Administration Commission.

-Hao is an alternate member of the 18th Central Committee of the Chinese Communist Party, and a full member of the 19th Central Committee.
+Hao is an alternate of the 18th Central Committee of the Chinese Communist Party, and a full member of the 19th Central Committee.